jasoncarr95/watchl8r/README.md

 ## Refactor/Add - Next

-Make it look better.. like less of a hot pile of garbage
+- Make it look better.. like less of a hot pile of garbage
+  - bootstrap?
+- react?
+- able to view/group/sort items
+  - by type (movies vs shows)
+  - by platform (netflix, hulu, etc)

 ***